Kneckter/AutoSortCoords/README.md

 After you have the Excel file, copy your list of coordinate pairs into column A of the spreadsheet.
 Then push Ctrl+a to start the macro.
 Once it is completed, copy the selected output into your program.
 Note that it takes about 70 seconds to process 1000 coordinate pairs on a 2 GHz dual core processor.

 ## Notes
 This has been tested on Windows running Excel 2007/2010/365 Business and Mac running Excel 2019.

 It did not work on Windows running Excel 2003 and Mac running Excel 15.35 from 2017.

+Thanks to http://www.gpsvisualizer.com/, you can upload your coordinates and get images like the ones in this post.